Zain-ul-Abdin45/literate-octo-system/Data Tapestry.md

+# DATA WAREHOUSING METHODOLOGIES
-In the realm of data management, businesses rely on various data sources and cater to a diverse set of data consumers.
+In data management, businesses rely on various data sources and cater to a diverse set of data consumers.
 With this diversity comes a multitude of expectations regarding data accessibility, speed, cost-effectiveness, and clarity of usage.

 ## Normalized Model: Bill Inmon
 ![Bill Inmon](https://github.com/Zain-ul-Abdin45/literate-octo-system/assets/47116254/4eef4ff3-240a-408e-92d1-dbc9737aca5b)